Yahimoh/Githubbed/README.md

 # GitHubbed, An UIKit app for showcasing and favoriting GitHub users and their followers

-### This UIKit based app allows for the user to search for and display any github user's followers and their following and to
+### This UIKit based app allows for the user to search for and display any github user's followers and their following among other info about the selected user

 ## Features
 * Search and fetch Github users followers by their username